-- As per JICA report of 2011, assessed NRW was 64.80% in year 2010-11 and JICA had proposed to subdivide entire DJB network into a total 1010 DMAs (of size 1500- 2000 connections) to improve the system & reduce NRW.
+- 8.1 As per JICA report of 2011, assessed NRW was 64.80% in year 2010-11 and JICA had proposed to subdivide entire DJB network into a total 1010 DMAs (of size 1500 - 2000 connections) to improve the system & reduce NRW.
 DJB is now moving ahead in implementing the DMAs works in entire DJB network comprising of 1010 DMAs as per JICA report.
-Status of same is as under: - Improvement works including creations of DMAs & reduction of NRW are in progress in 3 PPP areas of Malviya Nagar, Nagloi and Mehrauli/Vasant Vihar areas comprising 82 DMAs as per JICA.
-All 9 DMAs in Malviya Nagar, 5 DMAs in Nangloi and 1 DMA in Vasant Vihar have been completed and further works are in progress.
-NRW in Malviya Nagar PPP area reduced from 67% to 35%, Nangloi from 79% to 55%, Vasant Vihar from 24% to 8%. - DJB started in-house Phase-I of DMAs creation in 2016 and 33 (restructured 39) DMAs were taken up, which were further increased to 96 (restructured 102) DMAs. - 170 DMAs in Chandrawal & 256 DMAs in Wazirabad WTPS command areas are planned in JICA & ADB funded projects respectively. - Consultancy services to create DMAs in remaining areas to cover entire DJB network have been awarded and consultancy period is 15 months.
+Status of same is as under: - Improvement works including creations of DMAs & reduction of NRW are in progress in 3 PPP areas of Malviya Nagar, Nangloi and Mehrauli/ Vasant Vihar areas comprising 82 DMAs as per JICA.
+All 9 DMAs in Malviya Nagar, 20 DMAs in Nangloi and 1 DMA in Vasant Vihar have been completed and further works are in progress.
+NRW in Malviya Nagar PPP area reduced from 67% to 35%, Nangloi from 79% to 55%, Vasant Vihar from 24% to 8%. - DJB started in-house Phase-I of DMAs creation in 2016 and 33 (restructured 39) DMAs were taken up, which were further increased to 96 (restructured 102) DMAs. - 170 DMAs in Chandrawal WTP command areas are planned in JICA funded project. - Consultancy services to create DMAs in remaining areas to cover entire DJB network was awarded in 2019 and consultancy reports for East & North East Delhi have been received.
 Scope of consultancy work include survey, verify the existing network/infrastructure, asses the UGR wise NRW and submit the UGRs wise DPR with rehabilitation estimates/capital works for reduction of NRW in Delhi.
-Though, the preparation of DPR of all the UGRs in a circle will take 15 months completion period but consultant will be asked to submit UGR wise reports in phased manners so that capital works can also be planned /executed simultaneously on priority. - 8.2 Delhi Jal Board has initiated projects of installation of flow meters for water auditing.
-Delhi Jal Board is installing about 3308 nos. bulk flow meters in the primary and secondary system, which comprises of sizes of 100 mm dia to 1500 mm dia.
-About 3163 nos. flow meters have been installed.
-One

-Data/SCADA Center has been established at Jhandewalan, where online data is being received on real time basis.
+Though, the preparation of DPR of all the UGRs in a circle will take 15 months completion period but consultant will be asked to submit UGR wise reports in phased manners so that capital works can also be planned /executed simultaneously on priority. - As per consultant reports for East & North East Zone, improvement works under One Zone One Operator are being taken up and tender for the same are excepted shortly. - 8.2 Delhi Jal Board has initiated projects of installation of flow meters for water auditing.
+Delhi Jal Board is installing about 3285 nos. bulk flow meters in the primary and secondary system, which comprises of sizes of 100 mm dia to 1500 mm dia.
+About 3214 nos. flow meters have been installed.
+One Data/SCADA Center has been established at Jhandewalan, where online data is being received on real time basis.
 This is helping in real time monitoring and optimum distribution of water.

 - 8.3 Complete and correct water supply accounting could not be maintained by Delhi Jal Board.
 As on 1st April 2019, there were 1.54 Lakh un-metered connections (Table 13.1).
-Fixing of maximum average of 20 KL/30 KL per month (as the case may be) for domestic consumers, if water meters are non functional and till defective water meter is replaced. - 8.4 Delhi Jal Board has streamlined its system for obtaining water meters for metering of unmetered supply of water.
+Fixing of maximum average of 20 KL/30 KL per month (as the case may be) for domestic consumers, if water meters are non- functional and till defective water meter is replaced. - 8.4 Delhi Jal Board has streamlined its system for obtaining water meters for metering of unmetered supply of water.
 The existing system of supply of water meter along with sanction of water connection has been amended and now consumers can purchase water meters of approved specifications from the open market.
-The consumers having Delhi Jal Board's defective meters have been allowed to get the defective meter replaced with private water meter and have been given option either to get the refund of meter security or get the same adjusted towards water charges in future.
+The consumers having Delhi Jal Board's defective meters have been allowed to get the defective meter replaced with private water and have been given option either to get the refund of meter security or get the same adjusted towards water charges in future.